bestplay/Notes/resume.md

   Developing websites for both laptop and mobile phones.

+  Yes, i tried **Bootstrap**.
+It is great.
+Using media query to make responsive websites and be friendly with mobile devices.

 ## Back-End web development

-  **Now**, i am working for FIH in ChengDu as **Back-End or full stack developer**.
+  **Now**, i am working for FIH(Chengdu)Communication Technology Co.,Ltd as **Back-End or full stack developer**.

 #### Web server

   Develop and maintain web servers in **nodejs**, and using **PostgreSQL, Redis**.

 #### Desktop Client (base on node-webkit)
-  I propose my superior to use **node-webkit** to build Desktop Clients for Recycling Iphones project, instead of outsourcing.
+  I propose my superior to use **node-webkit** to build Desktop Clients for Recycling IPhones project, instead of outsourcing.

   And It works.